sachin-sumologic/sumologic-documentation/docs/integrations/saml/onelogin.md

 **Logins by Country.** View the count of the logins by country in the last 24 hours to identify any unusual activity by country.

 **Users Created in Apps.** See the number of users created in applications in the last 24 hours as a column chart.
 You can filter by app name to track the count of a particular app.
-**Users Created in Apps.** See the number of users created in applications in the last 24 hours as a column chart.
-You can filter by app name to track the count of a particular app.

 **Assumed Users.** View the details such as the timestamp, destination user, notes, source user, and count for the event when one user acted as another user in the last 24 hours.
-**Assumed Users.** View the details such as the timestamp, destination user, notes, source user, and count for the event when one user acted as another user in the last 24 hours.

 **Failed Logins.** See the number of login failures by username in the last 24 hours on a bar chart to identify any unusual activity.
 You can filter by username as needed.

 **Successful Logins.** See the number of successful logins by username in the last 24 hours to identify any unusual activity.
 You can filter by username as needed.

-**User Modifications.** See user modifications by timestamp, destination user, source user, notes, and error description for the last 24 hours displayed in  table.
-You can filter by time, user name, source user, or error description as needed to track unusual behavior.
 **User Modifications.** See user modifications by timestamp, destination user, source user, notes, and error description for the last 24 hours displayed in  table.
 You can filter by time, user name, source user, or error description as needed to track unusual behavior.

 <img src={useBaseUrl('img/integrations/saml/OneLoginSecurity.png')} alt="OneLogin" />